Seanachan/UniAir_tix/README.md

 # UniAir_tix
-for the purpose of getting tickets during busy season
+For the purpose of getting tickets during busy season.